filipjonckers/hetzner-basic-docker-server/README.md

 If you found this useful and you would like to give something small back then please use [this Hetzner referral link](https://hetzner.cloud/?ref=lgUHbXXMojBF).
+As soon as you sign, you'll receive € 20 in cloud credits.

 Thank you!